nvim-neorocks/lz.n/README.md

     built-in loading mechanisms, including
     adding a plugin's API (`lua`, `autoload`, ...) to the runtimepath.
-    `lz.n` doesn't.
+    `lze` doesn't.
     Its only concern is plugin initialization, which is the bulk of the startup overhead.
-  - Automatic lazy-loading of Lua modules on `require`.
+  - Automatic lazy-loading of Lua modules on `require` (without any user configuration).
   - Automatic lazy-loading of colorschemes.
     `lz.n` provides a `colorscheme` handler in the plugin spec.
   - Heuristics for determining a `main` module and automatically calling